Biographies of Prominent

 Minnie Mae Wilding-Diaz

-After months of hard work by the Utah Association for the Deaf's Bi-Bi Committee, directed by Minnie Mae Wilding-Diaz, two leaders emerged: Minnie Mae and Jeff Allen, a hearing father with a Deaf daughter, to establish a suitable educational program for Utah's Deaf children.
-Minnie Mae established the Jean Massieu School of the Deaf (JMS), a public charter school for the deaf in Salt Lake City, Utah, in 1999.
-JMS is an ASL/English Bilingual school where Deaf children could communicate directly with their teachers and receive instruction in American Sign Language.
-Minnie Mae is recognized for her efforts in forming JMS.
-Otherwise, Utah will be devoid of a bilingual ASL/English education choice.
+After months of hard work by the Utah Association for the Deaf's Bi-Bi Committee, led by Minnie Mae Wilding-Diaz, two leaders emerged: Minnie Mae and Jeff Allen, a hearing father with a Deaf daughter, to establish a suitable educational program for Utah's Deaf children.
+Minnie Mae founded the Jean Massieu School of the Deaf (JMS), a public charter school for the deaf in Salt Lake City, Utah, in 1999.
+JMS is an ASL/English Bilingual school where Deaf children can communicate directly with their teachers and receive instruction in American Sign Language.
+Minnie Mae is recognized for her contributions to the formation of JMS.
+Otherwise, Utah will be without a bilingual ASL/English education option.

 Biography of Minnie Mae Wilding-Diaz (PDF)